 Mount Everest Base Camp Trekking is marked as moderate trekking.
 This means that you will have to walk for around 6 to 8 hours a day.
 This trekking period is determined for a log day which begins with a breakfast in the early morning, followed by hiking as well as a lunch break for 1 – 2 hours until we reach our destination for the overnight stay in the evening.

 The trails on this trekking are considered to be one of the finest trekking routes.
 As you land on Lukla, you will be hiking on the rough trails with an uneven surface, which gradually ascend and descends with a snake way all the way up to the base camp.
 As you begin your hike you will be gradually exposed to the high-altitude environment with a cool breeze of air blowing continuously.
-For most travelers, they choose the time of autumn and spring for the voyage to Everest Base Camp.
+Most travelers, choose the time of autumn and spring for the voyage to Everest Base Camp.
 This is because of the calm weather and fairly clear blue skies which lets you enjoy the trip to the fullest.
-However, cold rain, the snowy, hot sun can be expected during this time as well and should be prepared accordingly.
+However, cold rain and the snowy, hot sun can be expected during this time as well and should be prepared accordingly.

 The elevation profile for the Everest Base Camp trekking varies drastically.
-As you land at Tribhuvan International Airport in Kathmandu having an elevation of 1400 meters to goes to the elevation of 2860 meters at Tensing Hillary Airport – the gateway to Everest Region.
+As you land at Tribhuvan International Airport in Kathmandu having an elevation of 1400 meters it goes to the elevation of 2860 meters at Tensing Hillary Airport – the gateway to the Everest Region.
 Beginning your trek here the trekking reaches all the way up to Gorakshep at 5164 meters which is the highest settlement on this trek and goes all the way up to 5555 meters i.e., Kalapatthar, which is the final destination in Standard Everest Base Camp Trekking.
 The trail oscillates between these two elevations.

-A standard base camp trekking last for 14 days including acclimatization day, however, it can be shorter or longer depending upon various package and itineraries you have chosen.
+A standard base camp trekking last for 14 days including acclimatization day, however, it can be shorter or longer depending upon various packages and itineraries you have chosen.
 Apart from the tour length, and trekking trail, the other thing you need to take care of is what you are carrying.
 It is better to carry the important stuff.
 You can also have a porter who will carry you all the heavier items leaving you only with the smaller day pack.
-The day pack may include items like a camera, snacks, gears, and extra clothes for the unexpected weather.
+The day pack may include items like a camera, snacks, gear, and extra clothes for the unexpected weather.

 - 06: 30 AM – Breakfast in Guest House